toitware/artemis-releases/README.md

 setup.
 Sometimes the name is `/dev/ttyACM0`, depending on which USB-to-serial driver your computer is using.

-On some ESP32 devices you need to press a button to flash it over USB.
+On some ESP32 devices, you need to press a button to flash it over USB.

 If the flashing doesn't work you might still end up with a provisioned identity, that isn't used.
 We will improve this situation, but for now don't worry about it.